ryavse11/ryan_choi_portfolio/AWS ML Lead Prioritization/README.md

 <h2 align="left">Approach </h2>

-I started off with training the ML model on the CS(Commercial Sector) ASEAN data that I pulled from the Jarvis database cluster in AWS.
+I trained the ML model on <a href="https://www.youtube.com/watch?v=CVP1CwEBz_Y&list=PLpCEczNkqSWmcp5lE8P5zCtTZJdx6iZTo&index=38">the CS(Commercial Sector) ASEAN data set </a> that I pulled from the Jarvis database cluster in AWS.
 Starting with around 73k MQLs having ‘completed followed up’, I split them into 2 data sets - training and test - based on a date split.
 The model then trains on the training set before being applied on the test set.
 The outcome of the latter step produces a numeric value which we call the ML-score.
 This ML-score is used to rank MQLs from high to low priority.
 For example, if MQL A has an ML-score of 0.7, and MQL B has an ML-score of 0.4, MQL A will be prioritized over MQL B.

 <h2 align="left">Business Impact </h2>